 For the benefit of observers performing long term monitoring we here summarize the dates of major hardware changes that could potentially leads to changes in photometric calibrations.

-From 22nd March 2017 a fault developed in a single array read channel.
-This leads to a completely blank image section with a width 1/32nd of the full array area.
+Intermittent dead columns in array read-out (March – November 2017): From 22nd March 2017 a fault developed in a single array read channel.
+This led to a completely blank image section with a width 1/32nd of the full array area.
 Since IO:I observations are generally always obtained with offset dithers, the automated reduction pipeline is able to reject the failed pixels and construct a clean final image.
+There is no known impact on the accuracy of photometry though the effective signal-to-noise could of course be reduced in the image strip being constructed from fewer dithers.
 The example image to the left shows both a single 8sec integration and the pipeline generated stack from a typical dithered sequence of five 8sec exposures.
 (Click image to enlarge.)
-We do not know yet if it will be possible at some point to restore the missing image section, but for the foreseeable future the instrument remains operational with the dead column in all data.
-If you expect your target to extend into the damaged array section, your data may benefit from adding an extra one or two dithers above what you would otherwise have used to make the bad pixel rejection more robust.
-As has always been the case, our recomendation remains to use a minimum of five dithers which, as shown here, is generally sufficient.
+Between 12th October 2017 – 7th November 2017 a second read channel was lost leading to two dead columns in each image.
+The pipeline was still capable of generating a complete image from dither sets of five or more frames.
+From 8th November 2017 the problem has been resolved and the full array is again being successfully read.

 Data Reduction Pipeline